 How to outsource app development – Best practices

 You’ve seen this question in many forms on Quora or Reddit, as well as articles naming 5 to 10 best practices.
 There’s no need to invent a bicycle with outsource app development.
-So we’ll name general rules of thumb and then how to avoid mistakes.
+So we’ll name general rules of thumb and then the best ways of avoiding mistakes.

 Know your users.
 You can start by bringing them in at early stages, share your app idea.
 Collect feedback and start app outsourcing having this in mind.

 Agreement and software documentation.
-This is what you preferably have to get out of person/team building your app.
-If you get only the app itself, later on you or your employees would not have that minimum reference of how to run and maintain the app.
+This is what you preferably have to get out of the person/team building your app.
+If you get only the app itself, later on you or your employees will not have that minimum reference of how to run and maintain the app.

 Legal representation.
 As not every agreement goes well, it’s better to cover your bases.
-Inadequate end product, ownership rights, data loss…risks are plenty.
+Inadequate end product, ownership rights, data loss…there are plenty of risks.
 It should be possible and more or less transparent to reach authorities of other country.
-Having or consulting a law firm in the country of your outsource app development is even better.
+Getting advice from a law firm in the country of your outsource app development is even better.

-Keep leverage til the end.
-Reserving certain part of total payment until accepting the outcome is highly positive practice, leaving you with power to force a developer to fix possible post-release issues.
+Keep leverage till the end.
+Reserving a certain part of total payment until accepting the outcome is a highly positive practice, leaving you with power to force a developer to fix possible post-release issues.
 The cost of your project can rise up drastically if anything goes wrong.

 How NOT to outsource development

 Mistake #3: No PM, no questions asked.
 Not having someone to direct all the process, to enforce deadlines and to supervise could also end in tears.
-If you don’t have a PM, use online management tools at least.
-Another bad sign is when your developer does not ask many questions regarding the project, and does the job robotically.
+If you don’t have a PM, use at least online management tools.
+Another bad sign is when your developer does not ask many questions regarding the project, and performs the job robotically.

 Mistake #4: No functional tests.
-How do you make sure your app works it should, then?
+How do you make sure your app works as it should, then?
 If you and your developer(s) do not recreate user scenarios, how would you find and resolve errors?
-How would developers test out critical app features, like GPS for instance, from abroad?
+How would developers test out critical app features, e.g. GPS, from abroad?

 Mistake #5: Good deal price rather than quality.
-You may fall for $15 per hour rate, but you’ll get exactly that in return.
-If you’re a risk taker and adventure seeker, fine.
+You may fall for $15 per hour rate, but you’ll get exactly the same in return.
+If you’re a risk taker and adventure seeker, that’s fine.
 If your app is a serious business project, seek a proper balance of price and quality.

 What about NDA?

-Making a developer sign a non-disclosure agreement (NDA) or not while outsourcing app development, it depends.
+Making a developer sign a non-disclosure agreement (NDA) or not while outsourcing app development, is up to you.
 Of course, it is better and safer to sign it before starting the whole process, as it would protect your intellectual property rights.
 It would also prevent the development company or person from reusing your works, design, etc. By the way, you should check if the agreement is binding in the country where a developer (or firm) is located.
 On the other hand, not signing an NDA allows a developer to present his works publicly.
 That is beneficial to everyone.
-Plus, for many app project it would not be so valuable.

 Best app outsourcing companies